Louis-Nazaire Bégin: Biography

 On October 1, 1888, Bégin was appointed Bishop of Chicoutimi by Pope Leo XIII.
 He received his episcopal consecration on the following October 28 from Cardinal Taschereau, with Bishops Louis-François Richer dit Laflèche and Jean-François Laforce-Langevin serving as co-consecrators, in the metropolitan cathedral-basilica of Quebec.

-He was promoted to Titular Archbishop of Cyrene on December 18, 1891 and named Coadjutor Archbishop of Quebec on December 22.
+He was promoted to Titular Archbishop of Cyrene on December 18, 1891, and named Coadjutor Archbishop of Quebec on December 22.
 Illness forced Cardinal Taschereau to delegate his workload to Bégin, who was made Apostolic Administrator of Quebec on September 3, 1894.
 He eventually succeeded the late Cardinal as Archbishop of Quebec on April 12, 1898.
 Archbishop Bégin was appointed an Assistant at the Pontifical Throne on April 22, and participated in the First Plenary Council of Canada in June 1909.

 Pope Pius X created him cardinal priest l of Ss.
 Vitale, Valeria, Gervasio e Protasio in the consistory of May 25, 1914.
 Bégin arrived too late to participate in the papal conclaves of both 1914 and of 1922.
 As archbishop, he made vehement condemnations of modernism, jazz music, dancing, and cinemas (which he described as offering "serious dangers, if not approximate occasions, of mortal sin"), the clandestine sale of liquours and the frivolous fashions of women.

-Stricken by uremia followed by paralysis on June 12, 1925, he died shortly thereafter at the age of 85.
+Stricken by uremia followed by paralysis on June 12, 1925.
+He died five weeks later, on July 18, at the age of 85.
 His body lay in state in the chapel of his residence, guarded by a detachment of the Papal Zouaves.
 He was buried in the crypt of the Cathedral-Basilica of Quebec on July 25.